Monument record MDO19079 - Roman burials, Icen Way, Dorchester

 Summary

-Several inhumations found during the digging of the cellars for 25 and 26 Icen Way in 1886.
+Several inhumations were found during the digging of the cellars for 25 and 26 Icen Way in 1886.
 Some early and late Roman finds possibly associated with these burials.

 Map